decentralized-identity/bbs-signature/draft-irtf-cfrg-bbs-signatures.md

 The following operations also make use of the `create_generators` operation defined in [Section 4.1](#generator-point-computation), to create generator points on `G1` (see [Messages and Generators](#messages-and-generators)).
 Note that the values of those points depends only on a cipheruite defined seed.
 As a result, the output of that operation can be cached to avoid unnecessary calls to the `create_generators` procedure.
 See [Section 4.1](#generator-point-computation) for more details.

+All core operations defined in this section, accept as input the Issuer's public key (PK), as point of G2 different from the `Identity_G2`.
+Checking the public key validity, before passing it to one of the core operations is crucial.
+The PK MUST be checked using the `public_key_validate` operation defined in (#public-key-validation).
+Not checking the PK, creates severe security vulnerabilities.
+See (#validating-public-keys) for more details.

 ### Sign

 This operation computes a deterministic signature from a secret key (SK) and optionally over a header and or a vector of messages (as scalar values, see [Messages](#messages)).